johnalison/WorkingPhilosophy/MomentoMori.md

 - "This is your life and its ending one minute at a time."
 Fight Club

-# Poor Richards Almanac
 - If you love life you will not squander time.
 Its what life is made of.
+(Poor Richards Almanac)

+"And here's to you, <span style="background-color:green">Mrs. Robinson</span>, Jesus loves you more than you will know."